bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

     10.0.0.1              myserver.domain.tld                 # nopropyellow:updates nopropred:updates
     ```
 Remarks
 - In etc/analysis.cfg.
 I did configured the LOAD to have something better than the default values!
-(I dont know if the rest is really working)
+(I do not know if the LOG entries are really useful, see above)
 - In etc/client-local.cfg you need at least the [powershell] section (can be empty), otherwise the CLASS=powershell in etc/analysis.cfg seems not to work???
 (The [powershell] section does not exist at all... so you will have to create it first!
 But it could/should exist as a default empty section in the client-local.cfg (Xymon Bug?)
 - the clientversion is not tested by me so far, but should do the equivalent as using the bb protocol but secured! (so this is the best option):  We should be able to replace "bb" by "https://x.x.x.x/xymon/download/": both option should be valid (even with http!) and this for the Xymon client itself and external scripts as their process are both managed by the Xymon client.
 The hash seems more optional than for external scripts as a change is managed by the version number (but I think it is a good idea to have it also)
 - The "external" line